giuglianoanton/PopcornTime/README.md

 The app was developed as a small project used to understand, learn and practise with UIKit during an educational path.

-The MovieDBApp is an iOS app that allows movie lovers to check trending movies and keep track of them in a personal list.
+PopcornTime is an iOS app that allows movie lovers to check trending movies and keep track of them in a personal list.
 It has been developed in UIKit and uses the The Movie Database (TMDb) API to retrieve data and posters of movies.
 It consists in a tab bar that allows flat navigation among two different views: one that allows the user to check trending movies and save them as favourite, made in UIKit; the other one where the user finds all its favourite movies, made in SwiftUI and integrated in UIKit.